MadeleineWalder/Elemental-match-up/README.md

 - **The Header:** In the header I simply used a h1 element to write the title of my page.
 I didn't want it to be too long as that would be confusing and not very eye-catching.
 So I went with 'Pokémon Rock-Paper-Scissors' instead of something like 'Ice-Ground-Fire-Grass-Rock', which would be an obvious name for it since the game itself is based on Rock-Paper-Scissors-Lizard-Spock.
 However this is a little too long and hard to remember to appeal for my target audience.
 Referencing both Pokémon and rock-paper-scissors in the header immediatly tells the user what the game is about.

-- **The Diagram:** The diagram I created myself and saved as an image to use on my website.
-It sits in the center of the page and is quite large as it need to be easy to see the writting and arrow directions.
-The image itself sits inside a div element, allowing me to apply flex styling to them in the CSS file.
-This ensures that the image stays in the center and is responsive to the screen size.

 - **The Choice Area:** This is the name given to a class which is applied to the div containing my buttons.
-It is the area of the page where the user can choose their option out of the five given types.
-The buttons match the exact same hex colour as their corresponding rectangle on the diagram to clearly link them.
-This helps the user see what choice is effective aginst/ weak against what.
-They also have a hover rule applied in the CSS so that they turn black with white text when hovered over.
+It is the area of the page where the user can choose their option out of the five given type.
+The buttons have a hover rule applied in the CSS so that they turn black with white text when hovered over.
 This is also where the JavaScript comes in.
 An event listener is applied to the buttons.
 When a buttons is clicked, its name or 'data-type' is set as the user's choice.
 A function is then called to make the computer pick a random answer out of the same five options.
 THis is set as the computers choice.
 The users and computers choices are then compared in another function.
 The result is then displayed in the next section of the page.

 - **The Result Area:** The result area consists of three paragraphs each with a span for an answer to be put into.
 The colours here are black text on a white background, keeping with the flow of the page.
 The users choice is diplayed using JavaScript, so the user can check what they picked, as is the computers random answer.
 If the function comparing the two choices finds that they are the same, it will siplay the message: "The computer chose the same answer, it's a draw!".
 If it finds that the users choice beats the computers choice, it will display: "You win!".
 If the computer beats the user it will display: "You loose!".
 This helps the user understand what is happening.
 It is of course important that they know if they won or not.